-What is you still want to rent but the landlord tell you that you need to get someone to help you keep your apartment more clean?
+What if you still want to rent but the landlord tells you that you need to get someone to help you keep your apartment cleaner?

 You may qualify for some help to come in to do your dishes, carry out the trash and help you shower.